 As you’ve no doubt gathered, there are a few different kinds of breast pumps.
-There are 2 main breast pump types, according to the FDA.
+There are 2 main breast pump types.
 Here’s a little about them, including their pros and cons.

 - Cons: Takes a lot of strength and endurance, can’t customize suction levels, takes longer to collect milk

-2. Electric and battery powered breast pumps.
+Electric and battery-powered breast pumps.
 This used to be 2 separate categories, but nowadays most electric pumps have a battery option, and vice versa.
 These breast pumps work by allowing a motor to create suction.
-The suction goes through tubing and into the breast shields, where the milk then drops down into collection bottles.
+The suction goes through the tubing and into the breast shields, where the milk then drops down into collection bottles.

 - Pros: Collect milk quickly, collect more milk, allow for customization of sucking speed and strength, can get some models through insurance

-- Cons: Dependent on electricity or expensive batteries, more bulky to travel with, can be noisy, harder to clean more parts, expensive
+- Cons: Dependent on electricity or expensive batteries, bulkier to travel with, can be noisy, harder to clean more parts, expensive

 Within these 2 categories, there are both single breast pumps and double breast pumps.